grafana/pyroscope/docs/sources/operators-guide/reference-glossary.md

 ## Component

-Grafana Fire comprises several components.
+Grafana Phlare comprises several components.
 Each component provides a specific function to the system.
 For component specific documentation, refer to one of the following topics: